kotamine/piecemealR/docs/01-Introduction.md

 ## -0.8689523  0.6791852
 ```

-With a large number of observations, a seemingly-small difference in the means often turn out to be a statistically significant difference.
+With a large number of observations, a seemingly small difference in the means often turns out to be a statistically significant difference.
 Nonetheless, statistical significance is not sufficient for being an empirically significant difference that matters in the real world.
 The average difference of about 1.5 minute air time per flight appears very small.

-In fact, we can do this sort of pair-wise comparisons all at once using a regression.
+In fact, we can do this sort of pair-wise comparison all at once using a regression.
 Using carrier fixed effects in addition to destination fixed effects, we can directly compare the mean effects across carriers.
 We will set United Airlines to be a reference of the carrier fixed effects, so that the fixed effect for United Airlines is set to zero (i.e., omitted category), from which the fixed effects of all other airlines are estimated.

 ```r